-The Balanced Fund and Default Fund have the same investment asset mix.
-However, in the Balanced Fund, there is a combination of active and passive management used across the Australasian Equities asset class of its portfolio.
+The Balanced Fund and Default Fund have the same target investment mix.
+However, in the Balanced Fund, a combination of active and passive management is used for the Australasian Equities asset class.
 In the Default Fund, this asset class is passively managed.